Can you style your hair with heat without damaging your hair?

 There are many different factors that play into hair being damaged by heat.
 Take a look at these tips for keeping your hair healthy.

-#1 Use the Proper Tools
+1. Use Proper Hair Styling Tools

 Your hair styling tools don’t have to cost so much you need to remortgage your house or move into a cheaper apartment, but you should look for tools that have basic features.
 Most hair care professionals worth their weight in gold would agree.